cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 	- routing based on HOSTNAME in url
 	- roubting based on QueryString or Headers
 - great fit for microservices and container-based apps
-- has a port mapping feature to redirect to a dynamic por tin ECS
+- has a port mapping feature to redirect to a dynamic port in ECS

 - what are target groups? can be any of the following:
 	- EC2 instances (can be managed by an ASG) - HTTP
 	- ECS tasks (managed by ECS) - HTTP
 	- Lambda functions - https request is translated to a JSON event
 	- IP addresses (must be private IPs)
-	- ALB can route to multiple target groups)
+	- ALB can route to multiple target groups
 	- health checks are at the target group level
-- ALBs have a ~fixed hostname~
+- ALBs have a *fixed hostname*
 - app servers don't see the IP of the client directly
-	- ~true~ ip of the client is inserted into header `X-Forwarded-For`
+	- *true* ip of the client is inserted into header `X-Forwarded-For`
 	- we can also get port (`X-Forwarded-Port`) and proto (`X-Forwarded-Proto`)